oschoudhury/linuxprivchecker/README.md

 * `-h`, `--help`, should be self-explanatory.
 * `-c`, `--color` for using colors in a terminal environment for easier navigation through the output.
 * `-o filename`, `--outputfile filename` for storing the results in a local file.
-* `-s IP:port`, `--send IP:port` to extract the information to a different machine, preferably running `linuxprivserver.py`
+* `-s IP:port`, `--send IP:port` to exfiltrate the information to a different machine, preferably running `linuxprivserver.py`
 * `-q`, `--quiet` to not have the screen fill up with data.
 Useful in combination with `-o` and/or `-s`

 The `linuxprivchecker.py` will produce from anywhere between a few 100 lines of output and up to 100,000 lines or even more, depending on the situation.
 Interpretation of the output is left as an exercise for the reader.

-### The `linuxprivserver.py`, data extraction made easy
+### The `linuxprivserver.py`, data exfiltration made easy
-`linuxprivchecker.py` can be used in combination with `linuxprivserver.py` to directly extract any gathered information to another machine.
+`linuxprivchecker.py` can be used in combination with `linuxprivserver.py` to directly exfiltration any gathered information to another machine.
 For this, run `linuxprivserver.py` on the receiving end and additionally you can provide the following options:
 * `--ip IP` to set up a specific listening IP address, defaults to all possible IP addresses
 * `--port PortNumber` to set up a port to listen on, defaults to 8080.
 * `--outfile Filename` to save the received output to a file.